-Feargal Mostyn-Williams is the first countertenor to become a Young Artist at the National Opera Studio where he will study during the 2017/18 season.
+Feargal Mostyn-Williams is the first countertenor to become a Young Artist at the National Opera Studio where he studied during the 2017/18 season.
 He recently completed a Masters at the Royal College of Music studying with Russell Smythe, where he was as an RCM Scholar supported by the Yvonne Wells Award, the Sylvia Harris Fund and the Josephine Baker Trust.
 Prior to this he was a choral scholar at King’s College Cambridge.

 Previous operatic roles have included Kai Killer Graphics (Têtê à têtê/RCM), Oberon A Midsummer Night’s Dream (RCM, Surrey Opera), Didymus Theodora (Atelier Lyrique de Londres, RCM), Ottone L’Incoronazione di Poppea (RCM Opera Scenes).
 Concert repertoire includes Handel’s Messiah and Dixit Dominus; Bach St Matthew Passion and Geist und Seele BWV35; Orff Carmina Burana; Vivaldi Gloria; Purcell Te Deum and Come Ye Sons of Art; Bernstein Chichester Psalms; Britten Abraham and Isaac and The Journey of the Magi; Korngold V Lieder Op.38; Schumann Liederkreis Op.39; and virtuosic arias and cantatas written for Farinelli.